-NIBSC is the only producer of World Health Organization (WHO) international standards for human genomic diagnostics, and is the only European producer of human genomic DNA reference materials for in vitro diagnostic use.
+NIBSC is the world’s primary producer of World Health Organization (WHO) international standards for human genomic diagnostics, and is the only European producer of human genomic DNA reference materials for in vitro diagnostic use.

 Click on the links below for further information, or to order.

 Reference materials for inherited disorders